Kyuu-Ji/htb-write-up/thenotebook/write-up-thenotebook.md

 After registering a user, it shows a message that they can be accessed on _/notes_.
 On there it is possible to add a title and contents for a note.

-It forwards to a generated URL _/dee51418-9e3e-47fe-925e-2a1de64e7ebe/notes_ while the directory _/notes_ cannot be found.
+It forwards to a generated directory _/dee51418-9e3e-47fe-925e-2a1de64e7ebe/notes_ while the directory _/notes_ cannot be found.
 The cookies also show this string in the value for _uuid_ and another cookie _auth_ with a **JSON Web Token (JWT)**:
 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImtpZCI6Imh0dHA6Ly9sb2NhbGhvc3Q6NzA3MC9wcml2S2V5LmtleSJ9.eyJ1c2VybmFtZSI6InR(...)